-Qué hacer (y qué evitar) después de vacunarse contra la gripe
+Qué hacer antes (y qué evitar después) de vacunarse contra la gripe

 Key points:

-- Most people feel fine after getting their shot, and chances are you’ll be able to continue your daily routine after getting your vaccine.
+- Most people feel fine after getting their shot, and you’ll likely be able to continue your daily routine.

 - Some people experience mild soreness in their arm or feel tired for a day or two.
 Rest and medicines like Acetaminophen are usually enough to help manage side effects.